- General Examination FAQs

 4. What kind of security procedure should I prepare for?

 LRP does include a readiness and security check before you begin the examination.
-Be prepared for Prometric to take pictures of your two unexpired IDs.
+Be prepared for Prometric to take pictures of you and of your two unexpired IDs.
 The primary ID must be a valid, unexpired government-issued identification that includes your name, current photograph, and signature,* and the secondary ID must have either your name and signature or your name and current photograph.

 *If your primary government-issued identification contains your photograph but not your signature, your second form of identification (e.g., an employee ID card or credit card) must contain your signature to supplement your photo-bearing, government-issue ID.

 Please note: If you are taking the examination via LRP, you may not use a bank/credit card, social security card, or military identification card as a form of ID.
+Digital IDs are also not permitted.

 You must also show the Readiness Agent a view of the entire workspace where you will be taking the examination.
 For examination security purposes and is typical in the professional testing industry, your Readiness Agent will also ask you to stand up to do a scan of your person.
 You will be required to show your ankles, empty and turn all pockets inside-out, and raise shirt sleeves above your wrists.
 If you are wearing eyeglasses you will be required to remove them for visual inspection.